rubengeertsema/wishlist-meetup/README.md

 Use `kubectl` to deploy mongodb to the Kubernetes namespace called `prod`.

 ### 3) Check mongo logging
-Check in the backend if the deployment
+You can use the Kubernetes dashboard to check the container logging.
+Try to find out if the deployment of mongodb succeeded.
+The mongodb logging should state something like `2017-10-11T09:33:44.601+0000 I NETWORK  [thread1] waiting for connections on port 27017`.

+Hint: go to `pods -> mongo`

 ### 4) Build backend jar
+Now we are ready to actually build our backend package.
 Go to the backend dir and build the backend by running:
 ```
 ./mvnw clean install
 ```

+Note: you need to have the Java 8 SDK installed for this.

 ### 5) Build backend docker
-Go to the backend dir and build the backend docker image by running the command:
+Now we can build a docker image containing the backend package.
+Go to the backend dir and build the backend docker image by running the below command.
+Make sure to build on the minikube docker daemon.
 ```
 docker build -t backend:latest .
 ```